-Fear Displays
+Fearful Body Language

-You are more likely to be bitten by a fearful dog than a confident, "aggressive" dog.
-Fear displays mean a dog feels unsafe, unhappy, and more than a little freaked out.
-Fear displays mean the dog's first instinct is flight.
-A cornered, fearful dog (think: small kennel) who cannot flee is likely to switch over to fight mode.
-Give the dog space.
-Pay attention to triggers that might make dogs nervous (e.g., men, hats, beards...).
-Common signs to look out for are:
+You are more likely to be bitten by a fearful dog than by a confident, "aggressive" dog.
+A dog displaying fearful body language often feels unsafe, unhappy, and overwhelmed.
+When a dog is fearful, its first instinct is usually to flee.
+However, if a cornered, fearful dog-such as one in a small kennel-cannot escape, it may resort to fight mode.

+To prevent any incidents, give the dog plenty of space and be aware of triggers that might make it nervous (such as men, hats, or beards).
+Common signs to watch for include: